Chihab9/Toxicity/README.md

 OR

-open the following link in a browser: https://github.com/Chihab9/Toxicity
+open the following link in a browser and download Toxicity folder: https://github.com/Chihab9/Toxicity

 Once you have cloned the repository, you can follow the instructions below to install the required dependencies and run the code.